haxiomic/vector-math/README.md

 - **Which haxe targets does this work on?**

-	All haxe targets are supported with the exception of macros, this is an optimization to improve compile time performance
+	All haxe targets are supported with the exception of macros, this is an optimization to improve compile-time performance

 - **Can this be used to generate shader code?**